Skip to main content

 Creating location pages for the Northern Beaches

-In parallel, we structured a locations hub that highlights priority suburbs across the Northern Beaches.
-These pages are designed to show both users and search engines that ATEC Electrics is genuinely local.
+In parallel, we created a locations hub that highlights priority suburbs across the Northern Beaches.
+These pages are designed to show both users and search engines that ATEC Electrics is locally based.

 Cross-linking services and locations for stronger relevance

-• Linked from a location page back to specific services that are most popular in that suburb
+• Linked from a location page back to specific services that are popular in that suburb

 • Wove suburb names naturally into headings, paragraphs and calls to action without keyword stuffing

-This cross-linking means that Google can clearly see “ATEC Electrics + [service] + [suburb]” as a strong, relevant combination – and it also helps users move quickly from “I am in this suburb” to “this is the exact service I need”.
+This cross-linking means that search engines can clearly see “ATEC Electrics + [service] + [suburb]” as a strong, relevant combination – and it also helps users move quickly from “I am in this suburb” to “this is the exact service I need”.

 Turning every page into a conversion-focused landing page

-Treating service and location pages as standalone entry points
+Treating service and location pages as entry points

-• Explain who ATEC Electrics is and why they are trustworthy
+• Explain who ATEC Electrics is and build credibility

 • Answer common objections – price, response time, safety, quality